-[The peace process] (The beginning of peace) has provided an historic opportunity for a new start [for the people of] (in) Northern Ireland, [of] (on) the island as a whole and in relations between the peoples of Ireland and Britain.
+The beginning of peace has provided an historic opportunity for a new start in Northern Ireland, on the island as a whole and in relations between the peoples of Ireland and Britain.
 It has already transformed the daily lives of people in Northern Ireland.
-It has opened up the possibility of [negotiating] a lasting political settlement that would be based on parity of esteem and inclusiveness.
-And it promises the hope that conflict and a security-dominated way of life can be replaced with co-operative structures and new relationships, on a basis of trust.
-But the beginning of peace has also brought anxiety and uncertainty - both about its permanence and about the price of compromise.
+It has opened up the possibility of a lasting political settlement that would be based on parity of esteem and inclusiveness.
+And it promises the hope that conflict and a security-dominated way of life can be replaced with cooperative structures and new relationships, on a basis of trust.
+But the beginning of peace has also brought anxiety and uncertainty - both about its permanence and about the risks and requirements of compromise.
 Healing the pain and grief of those who have suffered, overcoming the legacies of the past, building trust and reconciliation, and establishing a lasting political settlement and a fair and inclusive society represent formidable challenges that must urgently be addressed.

 The Forum for Peace and Reconciliation was established as part of this process.
 One of the initial issues which it looked at was the concept of a common understanding of the problems we face, and of the principles which might underlie their resolution, as intermediary steps along the path to an overall settlement.
-Bearing in mind its own terms of reference as a consultative body - and the fact therefore that it could not be involved in the formal negotiation of the specifics of new arrangements and structures - the Forum saw the exploration of this approach as a potentially useful contribution to the preparing of the ground for such wider negotiations.
 Accordingly, each Forum party presented policy statements on the idea - subsequently published under the title "Paths to a Political Settlement in Ireland" - debated and examined them in detail in the Forum and explored whether, arising from these statements and debates, an agreed position between the parties was possible.
-The result of that process is this document, setting out (a) the key present realities which require to be addressed and (b) the principles and requirements which should characterise [an acceptable] (a) political accommodation (acceptable to all).
+The result of that process is this document, setting out (a) the key present realities which require to be addressed and (b) the principles and requirements which should characterise an acceptable political accommodation.

 In framing its approach to the twin objectives of the document, the Forum was guided by the reality that there is no commonly accepted analysis, historical or otherwise, of the roots of division and mistrust.
 Each tradition has its own perspective on history, in common with its own aspirations for the future.
 The minimal treatment in the document of the historical origins and causes of the conflict reflects the extreme sensitivity of this issue.
-Notwithstanding the differing historical perspectives, however, it is the Forum's view that progress is possible towards a lasting accommodation (through the focus on the present and the future proposed in this document).
+Notwithstanding the differing historical perspectives, however, it is the Forum's view that progress is possible towards a lasting accommodation, through the focus on the present and the future proposed in this document.